bchandos/bchandos.github.io/_blog_source/customizing-code-server.md

 ---

 ## Creating a custom VS Code server in a container

+_May 2022 update: I've stopped using this method for local development and switched to VS Codium.
+While an interesting project, it ultimately solves problems that I don't really have.
+All my local projects are personal and demo in nature, so they are fine to use the system versions of Node and Python.
+And even if they weren't, I can utilize a manager like `nvm` or `pyenv` (respectively) to manage this.
+They can likely even all share a database, but if not, I can easily spin up `postgresql` docker containers.
+I still think this is an interesting solution but would make more sense for multiple developers working on multiple managed development environments.
+Original post..._

 Like many developers today, I really enjoy [VS Code](https://code.visualstudio.com/), Microsoft's popular code editor.
 Microsoft describes it as "built on open source", which primarily means that, while to underlying code is open source, the application you download and run from Microsoft is not.
 Microsoft includes telemetry and several proprietary closed-source features in their release version, but the open source base can be packaged and distributed by others, which is what the popular [VSCodium](https://vscodium.com/) project does.

 I am by no means an open source zealot but - to be completely frank - I don't trust Microsoft and their rebranding effort as Linux-loving open-source stalwarts.
 [Others agree](https://dusted.codes/can-we-trust-microsoft-with-open-source).
 I don't want to become dependent upon a product and an ecosystem that will someday limit my ability to control my own development environment.